Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: GSBZ and NHSE beyond 1D

-Again, the coefficients $C_i$ in \Cref{eq:vec_bulk0} can be determined by ensuring the total wavefunction vanishes on the $B$ and $B'$ sites in the last broken unit cells in the NH Lieb lattice [see \Cref{fig:lieb}~(a) and \Cref{fig:lattice}].
-With our choice of $\u{u}_{R, \alpha} (\vec{k})$ in \Cref{eq:ubk}, the spectral mirror symmetry in the normalization factors and the independence of the remaining component of the $B$ ($B'$) motif on the associated momentum $k_1$ ($k_2$) greatly simplify the boundary constraints [these two features are also present in the eigenvectors for edge non-Bloch Hamiltonian in \Cref{eq:u_edge}].
-For $\alpha = \{ 0, \pm \}$, it is easy to verify that
+In the same way, the coefficients $C_i$ in \Cref{eq:vec_bulk0} can be determined by ensuring that the total wave function vanishes on all the $B$ and $B'$ sites belonging to the last unit cells in \Cref{fig:lieb}(a).
+With our choice of $\u{u}_{R, \alpha} (\vec{k})$ in \Cref{eq:ubk}, both the normalization factors and the weight on the $B$ ($B'$) motif are mirror-symmetric with respect to $k_1 \to -k_1$ ($k_2 \to -k_2$).
+This feature, also present in eigenvectors for non-Bloch edge Hamiltonians in \Cref{eq:ur_edge}, greatly simplifies meeting the boundary constraint. $\forall \alpha \in \{ 0, \pm \}, \forall \vec{k}$, it is easy to verify that